-1.2.3 The closest residential receptors are approximately 215m northeast of the site on Sylvan Green.
-A full list of receptors that possess a sensitivity to odour are outlined in .

-1.2.4 A sensitive receptor plan has been included in Appendix I illustrating the location of the site and surrounding receptors, see Drawing No. 3490-MUC-04.
+1.2.3 A full list of receptors with the potential to have sensitivity to odour are outlined in Table 2.3, a sensitive receptor plan has also been included in Appendix I of this OMP illustrating the location of the site including all surrounding receptors, see Drawing No. 2895-THR-04 Receptor Plan.

-1.2.5 The infrastructure of the site comprises of a waste transfer building where the acceptance, storage and treatment of mixed waste is undertaken.
-The remainder of the site comprises of an open fronted building structure off the main waste transfer building, where the covered storage of processed waste takes place and bays in the external yard for the storage of inert material such as oversize concrete, soil etc. The infrastructure on site is illustrated on Drawing No. 3490-MUC-03.
+1.2.4 The infrastructure on site comprises of an open fronted waste transfer and treatment building where the processing of mixed waste is undertaken.
+The remainder of the site comprises of a yard for the storage in containers and bays of processed waste material.
+The infrastructure on site is illustrated on Drawing No. 2895-THR-03.